Please change orientation

 Program: Exhibition spaces, classrooms, offices

-Environmental: Net Zero targeted: 260 PV panels and a large battery ensure that the building can island for 6 hours in full use, and several days with reduced usage.
+Environmental: Net Zero targeted: 260 PV panels and a large battery ensure that the building can island for six hours in full use, and several days with reduced usage.
 Geothermal wells provide heating and cooling.
 Extensive solar shading, natural and sustainable materials.

 Design Team: Eric Bunge, Mimi Hoang | Amanda Morgan, Laura Buck | Matthew Sikora, Jason Kim, Isabel Sarasa, David Mora, Paul Mok, Michelle Lin, Sarah Bernard